department-of-veterans-affairs/vets-design-system-documentation/src/_components/loading-indicators.md

 ### When to use the Indeterminate loading indicator

 * When the wait time for a process, such as loading a page, is unknown.
-The Indeterminate loading indicator can appear with or without a text label.

 ### When to consider something else